JosephEclipse/JosephEclipse.github.io/content/paint/index.md

 - Steam cleaning
 - High-pressure washing

-<a href="/contact">Contact us</a> if you have a paint job you need done
+[Contact us](/contact) if you have a paint job you need done professionally.
-professionally.